Contracting isometries and differentiability of the escape rate: Preliminaries

 \begin{lem}[{cf. \cite[Lemma 2.3]{sambusetti2002growth}}] Let $w = a_{i}^{k} b_{i+1}^{k} $, let $n > 2$ and let $x, y, z \in G$ be such that: \begin{enumerate} \item there exists a geodesic $\gamma$ from $x$ to $y$ containing $w^{n}$ as a subword, and \item $\pi_{\gamma}(z)$ is left to the $w^{n}$-subword of $\gamma$ by more than $4g$. \end{enumerate} Then every geodesic on $G$ from $z$ to $y$ must contain the middle subsegment $w^{n-2}$ of $w^{n}$. \end{lem}

 In \cite{sambusetti2002growth}, the author describes the situation $z= x$.
 One can reduce the setting of Lemma \ref{lem:corridor} to that of \cite[Lemma 2.3]{sambusetti2002growth} by considering one pod of the geodesic triangle $\triangle xyz$, whose one side contains $w^{n}$ as subword.
+From this, we can deduce: